-The SCADA host-to-field links may use phone lines, cellular, radio, satellite, and IP interfaces.
+Host-to-EFM links can use phone lines, cellular, radio, and satellite interfaces.
 Selecting the proper communications media for the office to EFM link must first be based on the type of interface required to satisfy company objectives.
-Do the planned system functions require that the SCADA interface be a dedicated real-time two-way interface to support gas or pipeline control functions; or, can the system requirements be met by a once-a-day or once-an-hour data acquisition approach for accounting purposes only.
-Once the candidate media are defined, the decision is usually based on a consideration of initial installation cost, reliability, and on-going operational cost.
+Do the planned system functions require that the interface be a dedicated real-time two-way interface such as for the gas control function; or, can the system needs be met by a once-a-day or once-an-hour data acquisition approach.
+Once the candidate media are defined, the decision is usually based on a consideration of initial installation cost and on-going operational cost.